lambdaisland/kaocha-cljs/README.md

 - enable precompilation
 - make sure `:main`, `:install-deps`, `:npm-deps` are all set in the compiler options

-For example, if we want to compile left-pad npm library as npm dependency, the `tests.edn` is like:
+For example, if we want to compile the left-pad npm library as an npm dependency, the `tests.edn` should look like:

 ```
 #kaocha/v1